Mold Removal Expert

-Remodeled homes often wind up concealing a lot of the clues we look for when we assess for mold making the issues often difficult to find.
-Take for instance an older 1940's home recently renovated where the attic was converted to a master bedroom (now we can't see the underside of the roof) and the rear porch was enclosed (has an inaccessible crawl space and enclosed cathedral ceiling with failing ridge vent).
-More time and some invasive investigating / sampling is often necessary.
+Remodeled homes often wind up concealing a lot of the clues we look for when we assess for mold, making the issues often difficult to find.
+Take for instance, an older 1940's home recently renovated where the attic was converted to a master bedroom (now we can't see the underside of the roof), and the rear porch was enclosed (has an inaccessible crawl space and enclosed cathedral ceiling with failing ridge vent).
+More time and some invasive investigating / sampling are often necessary.

 Scrubbing molded areas with a detergent and water and then drying the area thoroughly often works for small areas of mold.
 Using bleach is not recommended as it may cause more harm than good.
 But there are instances where using a Biocide may be called for.

-Simple cleanses and spot remediation can be completed in a few hours where more elaborate remediations and restoration might take weeks.
-It depends on the impacts to the home and the occupants.
+Simple cleanses and spot remediation can be completed in a few hours, where more elaborate remediations and restoration might take weeks.
+It depends on the impacts on the home and the occupants.

 Many times moisture makes its way into the wall cavity and stimulates molds to grow.
 Given time they will start to “Bleed Through” the outside wall and at first look like a small dark area.
 If the moisture source is not obvious, further investigation by a pro is recommended.

 Yes!
 Mold is a natural part of our environment where we like to see normal fungal ecology.
-But so are bears, ticks and poison ivy.
-You wouldn’t want to see any of them in your house now would you?
-The same goes for mold, there are some that we just don’t want to see in our homes at any level due to the potential health risks.
+But so are bears, ticks, and poison ivy.
+You wouldn’t want to see any of them in your house now, would you?
+The same goes for mold, and there are some that we don’t want to see in our homes at any level due to the potential health risks.

 Rust colored mold on your walls might not be mold at all.
-There is a type of micro-organism called Iron Bacteria that often gives the appearance of a rust colored mold.
+There is a type of micro-organism called Iron Bacteria that often gives a rust-colored mold.